raheelhparekh/DSA-grind/Notes.md

 Character.isUpperCase(ch)  // to check for a character is upper case or not where ch=word.charAt(index) word.indexOf(c)            // directly gives us the index of the character c in the word

+Maths
+XOR of a number with itself = 0

 HashMap
             // To store all values in hashMap